-Possible Response: Consider moving to secure a classroom or decide if there is time to escape from school grounds.
-Who is responsible for making this decision?

-8. Special Needs Students and Staff:
+- a.
+Possible Response: If the situation is appropriate, consider moving to secure a classroom or decide if there is time to escape from school grounds.
+Who is responsible for making this decision? - 8.
+Special Needs Students and Staff: - a.
 Possible Response: Consider making certain all plans include accommodations for disabled students and staff.